HarveyHunt/tyled/README.md

 Usage
 =====

 * **-t / --tile:** The filename of the image to be tiled.
-This image must be square (for now) and no larger than 40x40 (else a thumbnail will be automatically generated)
+This image must be no larger than 40x40 (else a thumbnail will be automatically generated)

 * **-o / --out:** The filename that the generated image will be saved to.